Uan-Yuan/xiaorui-xue.github.io/_pages/about.md

 📖My research interests revolve around leveraging educational technology to enhance child learning and promote educational equity.

-📒In addition to my focus on educational technology, I have a broad interest in early childhood education, the learning sciences, and interventions that involve policies, families, schools, and communities.
+📒In addition to my focus on educational technology, I have broad interests in early childhood education, the learning sciences, and interventions that involve policies, families, schools, and communities.

 # Selected Experiences